spinnaker/spinnaker.io/content/en/docs/guides/user/kubernetes-v2/deploy-helm/index.md

 * __Helm chart file path__ (optional)

   Helm chart file path is only relevant (and visible) when the template artifact is a git/repo artifact.
-It specifies the path to Chart.yaml in the git repo.
+It specifies the directory path to Chart.yaml in the git repo.
   If absent, spinnaker looks for Chart.yaml in the root directory of the git repo.

+  Given: A git repo where your `Chart.yaml` is in: `sub/folder/Chart.yml` \
+  Then: `helmChartFilePath: "sub/folder/"`

+> Note: Leading slashes will not work in `helmChartFilePath`.

 * __Zero or more override artifacts__ (optional)